ShivanshShalabh/FlowWorks/README.md

 - **Natural Language Processing**: Describe workflows in plain English
 - **Real n8n Templates**: Fetches and modifies actual n8n workflow templates
-- **Live Visualization**: See your workflow graph rendered in real-time
 - **Copy-Paste Ready**: Get valid n8n JSON you can use immediately
 - **Keyboard Shortcuts**:
   - `Enter` to generate